zenglenn42/inversion-of-control/README.md

 }
 ```

-I also want a very clean implementation for the Accordion component itself.
-It will shuttle item data into a useAccodion hook and get a renderable array of React components back.
-All click handling and expansion-state behavior will be managed somewhere below that:
+I also want a very spare implementation for the Accordion component itself.
+It shuttles item data into a useAccodion hook and get a renderable array of React components back.
+All click handling and expansion-state behavior will be managed somewhere below that (in a useExpandable hook):

 ```javascript